VA Portland Health Care System

-The Introduction to Whole Health is the first of two learning opportunities.
-During the class, Veterans learn more about the Whole Health approach to care, the concepts behind Whole Health living, and complete Personal Health Inventory.
+During the Introduction to Whole Health class, Veterans learn more about the Whole Health approach to care, the concepts behind Whole Health living, and complete a Personal Health Inventory.

 You can download and complete the Personal Health Inventory before you even step into the classroom.

 Participants in the Introduction to Whole Health session are encouraged to join a 9-week Taking Charge of My Life and Health group course.
 This multi-week session provides an opportunity for more self-exploration, self-care, and goal creation around what really matters to the Veteran.
 Through these Whole Health offerings, Veterans explore their new missions, delve into each aspect of the Whole Health circle, and begin to create an overarching personal health plan.

 Whole Health Coaching

 Whole Health Coaches work with Veterans one-on-one and in group settings to empower the Veteran to develop and achieve self-determined goals related to health and wellness.
 Coaches support Veterans in mobilizing internal strengths and external resources, and in developing self-management strategies for making sustainable, healthy lifestyle, behavior changes.
 As partners and facilitators, coaches support Veterans in achieving health goals and behavioral goals, while collaborating with the Veteran’s healthcare team.
 Coaches assist Veterans to use their insight, personal strengths and resources, goal setting, action steps and accountability toward whole health changes.